 You can also use your color palette as inspiration for your makeup choices.
 These are general ideas to help you explore shades that feel most natural and balanced for you.

-Makeup artist Clara Hughes often reminds clients, “The goal isn’t to match your makeup to your outfit, it’s to match it to your essence.”
+If there’s one thing I’ve learned is the goal isn’t to match your makeup to your outfit, it’s to match it to your essence.

 Step 7: Accessorize with Intention